adrelanos/aeternity-wiki/Mining.md

 # What is mining?

 Volunteers can run the æternity mining software on computers, servers or mobile devices to order and validate transactions.
-Miners are compensated with the issuance of aeon tokens, the native cryptocurrency asset of the Aeternity network.
+Miners are compensated with the issuance of aeon tokens, the native cryptocurrency asset of the æternity network.
 Aeon can be used as payment for any resources one consumes on the æternity platform, as well as the basis for financial applications implemented on the platform.

 Unlike Bitcoin, Ethereum and most other cryptocurrencies, æternity uses a hybrid Proof-of-Work ("PoW") and Proof-of-Stake ("PoS") consensus mechanism.
 The PoW algorithm used is called the Cuckoo Cycle.

 # How can you earn Aeons (AE) by securing the network and setting up a node

-The Consensus on the aeternity blockchain is achieved via a hybrid Proof-of-Work (PoW) and Proof-of-Stake (PoS) algorithm.
+The Consensus on the æternity blockchain is achieved via a hybrid Proof-of-Work (PoW) and Proof-of-Stake (PoS) algorithm.
 The Proof-of-work will be done by miners via the "Cuckoo Cycle" algorithm.
 Proof-of-Stake is implemented via on-chain prediction markets, which project the information available to the network to one single number between 0 and 1.
 This number is used to signal to the miners which version of the blockchain to mine on.

 # Mining & Node types:

-The aeternity Blockchain will feature multiple types of nodes that each fulfill a certain task on the network.
+The æternity blockchain will feature multiple types of nodes that each fulfill a certain task on the network.
 Use cases are diverse, and the best ones are yet to be imagined.

 * Some nodes will be providing liquidity to the State channels lightning network.
 These nodes will maintain multiple connection channels with other nodes.
 Creating a channel with them will enable any node to establish state channel contracts with many others.
 This will involve a fee paid to the node.